Assessing Meta Platforms's Performance Against Competitors In Interactive Media & Services Industry - Meta Platforms (NASDAQ:META)

 -

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.52 Billion is 5.55x above the industry average, highlighting stronger profitability and robust cash flow generation.
+The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.52 Billion, which is 5.52x above the industry average, indicating stronger profitability and robust cash flow generation.

 -

-The gross profit of $34.74 Billion is 6.63x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.
+Compared to its industry, the company has higher gross profit of $34.74 Billion, which indicates 6.63x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -